 The sign-up bonus on this card is quite generous, considering that many cards with high annual fees and valuable subscription benefits typically offer little to no bonus.

-Generally, you can get the card with 40,000 Membership Rewards points after a $3,000 minimum spend in the first three months after the account is opened.
+Generally, you can get the card with 80,000 Membership Rewards® points after a $8,000 minimum spend on purchases in the first six months after the account is opened.
+Also, you may see special welcome offers from time to time offering 150,000 bonus points or even more.

 Points Earned